Dwight Morris: American Civil War

 By the time Morris returned, the War Department would accept an additional regiment for Connecticut on May 21, 1861, and Dwight Morris was chosen to assemble the regiment at Hartford, Connecticut.
 On May 25, 1862, Morris was appointed as the commander of the 2nd brigade of the 3rd Division of the Army of the Potomac which he would go on to command them at the Battle of Antietam.
 During the battle itself, his brigade would relieve Colonel Max Weber's Brigade at Sunken Road and took positions at the northern parts of Bloody Lane and the 14th Connecticut was sent to relieve Israel B. Richardson’s Division.
 After Antietam, Morris would be involved in several skirmishes until he was honorably discharged on October 23, 1863, for disability.

 Later years

 After his discharge, Morris was appointed as a U.S. Consul of Le Havre, France in 1864, serving there from 1866 to 1869.
 When he returned, Morris settled down in Bridgeport, Connecticut and resumed his legal and judicial careers after a time.
 A Democrat, Morris was elected Secretary of State, serving from 1877 to 1879.
-He died in Bridgeport on September 26, 1894.
+He died in Bridgeport on September 26, 1894, from a stroke.
+At the time of his death he was the president of the Fairfield County Bar association, and noted as the oldest active practitioner in the state.